metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 ### Defining you own predicate

-You can define your own predicate to filter your data set.
-A predicate is an expression that, when evaluated, returns a logical value of `true` or `false`.
-The predicate is defined with the `--predicate` (`-p`) option using the [{{% obitools4 %}} expression language]({{< ref "/docs/programming/expression" >}}).
-The predicate is evaluated on each sequence in the data set.
-Sequences that result in a `True` value are retained in the result, while those that result in a `False` value are discarded.
+You can create your own predicate to filter your dataset.
+A predicate is an expression that returns a logical value of true or false when evaluated.
+It is defined using the `--predicate` (`-p`) option and the [{{% obitools4 %}} expression language]({{< ref "/docs/programming/expression" >}}).
+The predicate is evaluated on each sequence in the dataset.
+Sequences that result in a `true` value are retained in the result, while those that result in a `false` value are discarded.

-As first example the following command that filters out all sequences that have an annotation "count" lesser than 2 and greater than 10
+The following command, for example, filters out all sequences with a *count* annotation of less than 2 and greater than 10.

 ```bash
 obigrep -c 2 -C 10 five_tags.fasta